-Two student tenants ignore the Council Tax letters from the council, assuming that this cost is included in their rent.
+Two student tenants ignore the Council Tax letters from the council, assuming the tax is included in their rent.
 It isn’t and they only realise the seriousness of the situation when they receive a court summons for unpaid Council Tax.
 Don’t let this happen to you.

-- If the property is furnished, check the inventory against what is included in the flat so that you aren’t later held responsible for any missing items that weren’t there to start with
+- If the property is furnished, check the inventory against what is included in the flat so you aren’t later held responsible for any missing items not there to start with.

-- Highlight the key aspects of your tenancy agreement that you will need to bear in mind before you leave the property – check that you’ve fulfilled them by the time you come to leave
+- Highlight the key aspects of your tenancy agreement you will need to bear in mind before you leave the property – check you’ve fulfilled them by the time you come to leave.

-- Save up or put aside a pot of money now that you can use to meet your moving-out expenses when you leave the property
+- Save up or put aside a pot of money you can use to pay your moving-out expenses when you leave the property.

 Your tenancy agreement – sole or joint tenants

-If you are sharing a property with others, it’s important that you establish whether you are joint tenants, or whether you are the sole tenant and any others living there are effectively your guests – and thus your responsibility.
+If you are sharing a property with others, it’s important you establish whether you are joint tenants, or whether you’re the sole tenant and any others living there are effectively your guests – and thus your responsibility.

 If you are joint tenants:

-- Two or more of you are listed on the tenancy agreement
+- Two or more of you will be listed on the tenancy agreement.

-- All of those names on the agreement are liable to pay the rent and meet all of the obligations to the landlord laid out in the tenancy agreement
+- All of those named on the agreement are liable to pay the rent and meet all of the obligations to the landlord laid out in the tenancy agreement.

-- If one of you moves out, that person is still liable to pay their share of the rent until the tenancy agreement is altered – however, if the terms of the tenancy agreement include ‘joint and several liability’ for the settlement of rent, if anyone whose name is on the lease doesn’t pay up, the landlord has the right to chase the remaining tenant/s for their share
+- If one of you moves out, that person is still liable to pay their share of the rent until the tenancy agreement is altered – however, if the terms of the tenancy agreement include ‘joint and several liability’ for paying rent and someone whose name is on the lease doesn’t pay, the landlord has the right to chase the remaining tenant/s for the missing amount.

 If you are the sole tenant:

-- If you currently share the rent and bills with a partner or housemates and they move out, you will have to shoulder these costs all by yourself
+- If you currently share the rent and bills with a partner or housemates and they move out, you will have to pay all these costs yourself.

-- Your partner or housemate/s have no legal right to occupy the property if your arrangement or relationship breaks down – they need to find alternative accommodation.
-However, you will be responsible for any damage that they may cause to the property
+- Your partner or housemate/s have no legal right to occupy the property if your arrangement or relationship breaks down – they will need to find alternative accommodation.
+However, you will be responsible for any damage they might cause to the property.

 It is a good idea for each of you to save up a month’s rent, so you have an emergency pot you can rely on in this situation.